 House sparrows damage grapes, cherries and other small fruits, generally by pecking holes in them.

 Other species may cause problems, depending on the time of the season and the habitat surrounding the orchard or farm.
 Species in this group include the cedar waxwing, gray catbird, northern mockingbird, and Baltimore oriole.

 Damage to fruit does not occur randomly.
-By being familiar with patterns of damage, you may be able to reduce damage or lower the cost of control by concentrating control methods in particular areas and at times of the season when damage is most severe.
+By being familiar with patterns of damage, you may be able to reduce damage or lower the cost of control by concentrating control methods in particular areas and at times of the season when bird damage is most severe.

 Location and Size of Orchard or Vineyard

 Although all farms and orchards are susceptible to bird damage, it may be greatest on farms near to town environments where birds such as robins and starlings are abundant.
 Damage generally is higher in orchards isolated from other orchards than it is in orchards next to each other.
 In large orchard acreages, so much fruit is available that the percentage of bird damage at any one site is low.
 You still get the same amount of damage and the fact that it is a smaller percentage is of no comfort to the farmer with the larger orchards.